EA3HMJ-Tracking-Software-Suite/RemoteControl/README.md

 The upper right button performs the following functions:

+• Double-click to switch from position or offset

 • Press and hold moves the selected movement axis

 • Release stops movement